cosmic-community/bookshelf-ai-personalized-reading-recommendations/README.md

 - Node.js 18+ or Bun runtime
 - A Cosmic account with bucket access
-- An OpenAI API key for AI book analysis
 - Basic knowledge of Next.js and React

 ### Installation